Phú Thọ province: Infrastructure

-Việt Trì City is an important river port.
-It is at the confluence of the three major rivers that flow from China through this province in Vietnam.
-This waterway, as the main water transport route in the province, has a total length of 235 km.
-Việt Trì's river port is one of largest river ports in Vietnam and has an annual capacity of 1 million tonnes.

-Other infrastructure facilities

-The electricity system and grid lines in the province are very stable.
 All of the local districts are connected to the national electricity network, which covers the entire province.
 Việt Trì City, capital of the province and its suburbs are provided with safe drinking water from a plant, which has a capacity of 42,000 m^{3}/day.
 The plant uses German technology.
-Postal and telecommunication utilities and services are very well established for both domestic and international communication.
+Postal and telecommunication utilities and services are established for domestic and international communication.